-Although the population estimates for Minnesota were similar in 1985 and 1986, distribution of the birds was different for each year, especially at lakes Osakis and Clearwater, where water levels rose in 1986 about the time Forster's Terns initiated nesting.
-For example, the water level in Clearwater Lake and Lake Osakis was approximately 0.40 m higher in spring 1986 than in 1985.
-We believe the high water levels at Clearwater Lake and Lake Osakis either submerged the mats or caused them to break apart and float away.
-In 1980 similar mats broke loose from the substrate in Clearwater Lake and clogged the outlet, causing flooding (R. Froyen, pers. comm.).
-We searched Lake Osakis and Clearwater Lake for alternative colony sites, and it was apparent that other nesting habitat was not available; most of the area of the two lakes was open water.
+Although the population estimates for Minnesota were similar in 1985 and 1986, distribution of the birds was different for each year, especially at lakes Osakis and Clearwater.
+The main change at these two locations in 1986 was loss of nesting habitat.
+In 1985 the birds nested on dense, bog-like floating mats of dead and living vegetation composed primarily of cattails.
+In 1986, these mats were not present.
+At both lakes Osakis and Clearwater, water levels rose in 1986 about the time Forster's Terns initiated nesting.
+For example, the water level in Clearwater Lake and Lake Osakis was approximately 0.40m higher in spring 1986 than in 1985.
+I believe the high water levels at Clearwater Lake and Lake Osakis either submerged the mats or caused them to break apart and float away.
+In 1980 similar mats broke loose from the substrate in Clearwater Lake and clogged the outlet, causing flooding (R. Froyen, Clearwater Lake resort owner, pers. comm.).
+I searched Lake Osakis and Clearwater Lake for alternative colony sites, and it was apparent that other nesting habitat was not available; most of the area of the two lakes was open water.

-In 1986, it appeared that some terns changed colony sits from the previous year.
+In 1986, it appeared that some terms changed colony sites from the previous year.
 The three largest colonies in 1986 were at Swan Lake, ANWR, and North Heron Lake.
 Estimates at the latter two sites were notably larger (approximately 6x) then those recorded in 1985.

-Additionally a colony of approximately 100 pairs was reported (Sheed and Wilson 1987) at Lake Reno in Pope County and J. Hushagen, MDNR wildlife technician, found 205 adults and nests at Thief Lake more than a month after only one nest was recorded at the same site (K. Haws, pers. comm.); apparently late or renesting occurred here.
+Additionally a colony of approximately 100 pairs was reported (Shedd and Wilson 1987) at Lake Reno in Pope County and Jean Hushagen, Minnesota DNR wildlife technician, found 205 adults and "nests" at Thief Lake more than a month after K. Haws located only 1 nest at the same site (K. Haws, pers. comm.); apparently late or renesting occurred here.
 Although we do not know if any of the approximately 300 pairs from Clearwater Lake and Lake Osakis moved to ANWR, North Heron Lake, Lake Reno, or Thief Lake, it appears to be a reasonable possibility.
 Breeding Success

 Clutch size.--Nests at Mother Lake had the lowest mean clutch size of any censused colony in both years.
 It is unclear why this was so.
-Reasons for small clutch size at the time of the census may include: (1) significant egg predation prior to the census, (2) birds were in the process of relaying after losing an earlier clutch, (3) the constant disturbance of lowflying airplanes disrupted laying.
-Clutch sizes recorded at the other colonies are comparable to those reported in Iowa colonies (Bergman et al. 1970).
+Reasons for small clutch size at the time of the census may include:

+(1) many eggs were lost to predators prior to the census, (2) birds were in the process of relaying after losing an earlier clutch, (3) the constant disturbance of low-flying airplanes disrupted laying.
+Clutch sizes recorded at the other colonies are comparable to those reported by Bergman et al. (1970) in Iowa colonies.
-Hatching Success. -- In this study, hatching rate was as high as 33%

-(Swan Lake, 1986) and as low as 0% (Mother Lake, 1985).
+Hatching Success.--In this study, hatching rate was as high as 33% (Swan Lake natural nests, 1986) and as low as 0% (Mother Lake 1985).

-McNicholl (1982) found hatching rates of ony 5-15% in Manitoba.

-In South Dakota, Houston (1962) reported 66% hatching success, and in California, Coulter found that 65% of the eggs hatched (McNicholl 1982).
+McNicholl (1982) found hatching rates of only 5-15% in Manitoba.
+In South Dakota, Houston (1962) reported 66% hatching success, and in, California, Coulter found a 65% egg hatch rate (McNicholl 1982).
 Results from this and other studies indicates high variability in hatching rate for this species.
-Although we documented egg loss to predators and during storms, this component of breeding success needs additional study.
+Although I documented egg loss to predators and during storms, this component of breeding success needs additional study.